 Instructions

-- Sauté the aromatics: Add the onion, garlic, and jalapeño to the pot, and sprinkle with ½ teaspoon of salt.
+- Sauté the Aromatics and Toast the Spices: Add the onion, garlic, and jalapeño to the pot, and sprinkle with ½ teaspoon of salt.
 Sauté until the onions soften, about 5 minutes, scraping the bottom of the pot occasionally to loosen any browned bits of pork.
-Make a hole in the middle of the onions and add the chili powder, cumin and coriander.
-Toast the spices for 1 minute, then stir into the onions.
-Stir in the pork and any juices in the bowl, then pour in the chicken broth, (and sprinkle in the 1 teaspoon of salt if using homemade broth).
-Scrape the bottom of the pot one last time, to make sure nothing is sticking.
-Stir in the sweet potatoes, soaked beans, and diced tomatoes.
+Make a hole in the middle of the onions and add the chili powder, cumin, and coriander.
+Toast the spices for 1 minute, then stir into the onions.Â

-- Wilt the kale and serve: Unlock the pressure cooker lid.
+- Wilt the Kale and Serve: Unlock the pressure cooker lid.
 Stir in the handfuls of baby kale (or spinach) and the ½ teaspoon of fresh ground black pepper.
 Let the stew sit for a couple of minutes to wilt the greens, then serve and enjoy!

 - Prep Time: 15 minutes